lj020326/ansible-datacenter/docs/ansible-firewall/ansible-firewall-idempotent-execution.md

 ## Additive/Incremental Approach

-One common approach used to manage firewalls with ansible is to add the necessary port needed by that role just applied.
+One common approach used to manage firewalls with ansible is to add the necessary port/service/rule needed by a role/play just applied.

 For this demonstration, it will be assumed that the firewall role performs a simple task to open ports using the [firewalld module](https://docs.ansible.com/ansible/latest/collections/ansible/posix/firewalld_module.html) as follows.